Recruit & Retain Early Childhood Educators With a CDA Training Program

 A New National Early Care and Education Workforce Center

-In February of this year, the federal government announced the launch of the new National Early Care and Education Workforce Center to address this situation.
+In February of 2022, the federal government announced the launch of the new National Early Care and Education Workforce Center to address this situation.
 The center will support research and provide technical assistance to states, communities, territories, and Tribal Nations with the goal of building a diverse, qualified pipeline of future educators and increasing compensation (wages and benefits) for these educators.
 Part of this support includes an investment of $30 million over the next five years.7

 As states look to create a qualified workforce to care for and educate our youngest learners, providing a realistic pathway for building skills and knowledge is essential.
 My entry into this field likely mirrors that of many others.
 Many early childhood professionals are women, many have children of their own, and a significant number live in poverty7.
 All of these provide barriers to traditional educational pursuits.